 I so want to have something to give and someday impact someone’s life for eternity.
-Perhaps in my struggle if I can take this advice and focus on the opportunity rather than the struggle.
+Perhaps in this season if I can take this advice and focus on the opportunity rather than the struggle there will be even a slight movement toward being used of God to fulfill His purposes in my life.
 I pray I am one that doesn’t break easily and one that doesn’t have to be carefully kept.
-I pray that the reward is immense in the eternal sense.
-In a world of facades, I pray I will be real; that even if I appear shabby to the world, I will have the inward beauty of one who has been with Jesus.
+I pray that the reward is great in the eternal sense.
+In a world of imaginations and distortions, I pray I will be real.
+I pray that even if I appear shabby to the world, I will have the inward beauty of one who has been with Jesus.
 I pray that the pain of loneliness will during this time turn into something real on the inside of me that looks even on the outside exactly like love.

 This walk is an interesting one.
 Wouldn’t call it easy but I sure wouldn’t trade it.